-Of the 100 forensic profiles sampled, 2 were unallowable for upload to NDIS.
-Both profiles were from items taken directly from suspects.
-The CODIS Administrator removed both profiles from NDIS during the audit.
-After those profiles were uploaded, the Laboratory implemented controls to prevent known suspect profiles from being uploaded into NDIS.
-The remaining profiles we reviewed were complete, accurate, and allowable for inclusion in NDIS.
+Of the 100 forensic profiles sampled, we found 4 were unallowable for upload to NDIS.
+The unallowable profiles either belonged to a victim or could not be connected to the crime.
+The CODIS Administrator removed all four profiles from NDIS either before or during our work on-site.
+The remaining 96 profiles we reviewed were complete, accurate, and allowable for inclusion in NDIS.

-We reviewed a sample of the Laboratory's forensic DNA profiles to determine whether each profile was complete, accurate, and allowable for inclusion in NDIS.9 To test the completeness and accuracy of each profile, we established standards that require a profile include all the loci for which the analyst obtained results, and that the values at each locus match those identified during analysis.10 Our standards are described in more detail in Appendix II of this report.
+We reviewed a sample of the Laboratory's forensic DNA profiles to determine whether each profile was complete, accurate, and allowable for inclusion in NDIS.10 To test the completeness and accuracy of each profile, we established standards that require a profile include all the loci for which the analyst obtained results, and that the values at each locus match those identified during analysis.11 Our standards are described in more detail in Appendix II of this report.

-The NDIS operational procedures establish the DNA data acceptance standards by which laboratories must abide.
-These procedures prohibit a laboratory from uploading forensic profiles to NDIS that clearly match the DNA profile of the victim or another known person who is not the putative perpetrator.
-A profile at NDIS that matches a suspect may be allowable if the contributor is unknown at the time of collection; however, NDIS guidelines prohibit profiles that match a suspect if that profile could reasonably have been expected to be on an item at the crime scene or part of the crime scene independent of the crime.
-For instance, a profile from an item seized from the suspect's person, such as a shirt, or that was in the possession of the suspect when collected would not be allowed for upload to NDIS.
+The FBI's NDIS operational procedures establish the DNA data acceptance standards by which laboratories must abide.
+The FBI also developed a flowchart as guidance for the laboratories for determining what is allowable in the forensic index at NDIS.
+Laboratories are prohibited from uploading forensic profiles to NDIS that clearly match the DNA profile of the victim or another known person who is not a suspect.
+A profile at NDIS that matches a suspect may be allowable if the contributor is unknown at the time of collection, however, NDIS guidelines prohibit profiles that match a suspect if that profile could reasonably have been expected to be on an item at the crime scene or part of the crime scene independent of the crime.
+For instance, a profile from an item seized from the suspect's person, such as a shirt, or that was in the possession of the suspect when collected is generally not a forensic unknown and would not be allowable for upload to NDIS.
 The NDIS procedures we reviewed are listed in Appendix II of this report.